OperatorJack/Morrowind-Mages-Mod-Guide/README.md

-# Morrowind Mages Mod Guide
+# OperatorJack's Mage's Mod Guide
 ### By OperatorJack
 A mod list for the aspiring mage, in TES III: Morrowind.